 Thinking of Haryana the image that comes to mind is of a predominantly agricultural province, with some highly industrialised and modern cities, glittering shopping malls and plush housing estates.

 “But, indeed there is a hill station in Haryana”, my friend insisted.
 A quick “googling” proved him right.
-The tiny village of Morni located in a corner of northern part of the state bordering Himachal Pradesh, where the Shivalik Range of the lower Himalayas rolls down in waves of receding heights till it merges with the plains is Haryana’s only hill station.
+The tiny village of Morni located in a corner of the northern part of the state bordering Himachal Pradesh, where the Shivalik Range of the lower Himalayas rolls down in waves of receding heights till it merges with the plains lies Haryana’s only hill station.

 At an elevation of a mere 3600 ft.
 Morni is hardly a hill station when one thinks of the famous ones in Himachal and Uttarakhand.
 However, we were fed up with the prolonged Delhi summer.
 There was no indication when the rains would come to give us some respite.
 Even a little drop from the height of 48 degrees Centigrade would be welcome.

 Thus, when the hotel manager told me over the phone that it was raining at Morni and the weather was great, we wasted no more time, and were off to visit a poor cousin of Simla, Dalhousie or Dharamsala.

 The National Highways 44, 144 and 7 (in that order) which we took to reach our destination were wide and generally in good shape, except for some stretches where unexpected potholes would jolt the car violently.
-It indeed was a great way of keeping us within the speed limit.
+It indeed was a great way to ensure that we stuck to the speed limit.

 Urbanisation has, unfortunately, spoilt the charm of driving on our highways.
 Gone are the days when the roads cut through vast green fields dotted with little villages.
-Now the roads pass through ugly semi-urban clusters, with occasional patches of greenery.
+Now the roads pass through ugly semi-urban clusters, with a few occasional patches of greenery.
 It was only when we took highway 7 that we could see some stretches of cultivated fields and a hint of hills near the horizon.